ngrok/ngrok-docs/docs/k8s/crds.md

 # CRDs

 Kubernetes has the concept of [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs) which allow you to define your own custom resources.
-This document will cover the CRDs you might use to achieve your goals with the ngrok Kubernetes Ingress Controller.
+This document will cover the CRDs you might use to achieve your goals with the ngrok Kubernetes Operator.

 _**Warning:**_ There are other CRDs not documented here that are used internally by the controller.
 It is not recommended to edit these, but inspecting them to query the state of the system could be useful at times.
 See the [internal CRDs](/docs/k8s/developer-guide/internal-crds) document for more details.